dltHub

 Its simple syntax resembles natural language, which lowers the barrier to entry for programming.
 Compared to Perl, Python offers an even more organized and readable approach to coding, making it an ideal teaching language that prepares new developers for future challenges in software development.

-And just like perl, it's used for data extraction and visualisation - but now it's done by normie humans, not sysadmins or devs.
+And just like Perl, it's used for data extraction and visualisation - but now it's done by normie humans, not sysadmins or devs.

 dlt makes easy things fast, and hard things accessible